 Sites Reservoir has made releases for at least two years when the reservoir was at least 75% full.

-Flow and storage effects on creek temperatures are understood well enough that creek temperatures can be estimated within 3F based on meteorological conditions, flow, reservoir storage, and reservoir temperature profiles.
+Flow and storage effects on creek temperatures are understood well enough that creek temperatures can be estimated within 3 degrees F based on meteorological conditions, flow, reservoir storage, and reservoir temperature profiles.

 Sediment Technical Studies Plan and Adaptive Management for Sacramento River